SubaashNair/OutlierCleaner/README.md

 # OutlierCleaner

-A Python package for detecting and removing outliers in data using various statistical methods such as IQR and Z-score.
+A Python package for detecting and removing outliers in data using various statistical methods.

 ## Features

-- Remove outliers using IQR (Interquartile Range) method
+- Clean outliers using IQR (Interquartile Range) method
-- Remove outliers using Z-score method
+- Clean outliers using Z-score method
-- Add Z-score columns to your DataFrame
+- Add Z-score columns for analysis
 - Clean multiple columns using pre-calculated Z-scores
 - Batch clean all Z-score columns at once
-- Visualize outliers with boxplots and histograms
-- Generate detailed reports on outlier removal
+- Advanced outlier analysis and statistics
-- Support for cleaning multiple columns at once
+- Comprehensive visualization tools
-- Comprehensive documentation and examples
+- Method comparison and agreement analysis

 ## Installation